Arabic tea

-Arabic tea (شَيْ عَرَبي, pronounced shay /ar/) is a variety of hot teas popular throughout the Arab world.
+Arabic tea (شَايْ عَرَبي, pronounced shay /ar/) is a variety of hot teas popular throughout the Arab world.
 It is commonly served to guests and business partners at meetings and social events, and has been drunk by Arab people for centuries.
+Unlike Iranian and Turkish tea, Arabic tea is not served as black tea but rather flavored with spices like anise or cinnamon, or fresh herbs like spearmint.

-History of Arabic tea
+History

-The history of Middle Eastern Arabic tea began thousands of years ago in ancient China during the Shang Dynasty (1766–1050 BC) when it was first cultivated and discovered.
-Preferred for its medicinal properties, tea made its way to the Middle East as soon as Arab merchants started travelling the Silk Road.
-These ambitious traders brought tea back to their own nations as soon as they saw its advantages and appeal.
-Tea developed from a basic beverage to an essential part of the regional way of life as it became more and more popular across the Middle East.
+Tea was first cultivated in ancient China during the Shang Dynasty (1766–1050 BC).
+Preferred for its medicinal properties, tea made its way to the Middle East as soon as Arab merchants started travelling the Silk Road who brought tea back to their own nations.
+Tea developed from a basic beverage to an essential part of the regional way of life as it became more popular across the Middle East.

-Arab society
+Culture

 Tea is an important drink in the Arab world and is usually served with breakfast, after lunch, and with dinner.
 For Arabs, tea denotes hospitality, and is typically served to guests.
-Tea owes its popularity to its social nature; it is one of the most important aspects of hospitality and business etiquette in Arab culture.
-Importantly, one should not reject tea when offered, because it may be considered rude.
+Tea owes its popularity to its social nature; it is an important aspect of hospitality and business etiquette in Arab culture.
+Rejecting a cup of tea may sometimes be considered rude.